fzakaria/fzakaria.com/_posts/2026-07-30-nix-finally-has-a-source-bootstrapped-openjdk.md

 `javac` is written in Java. `HotSpot` is C++, but the class library it needs is Java, and the compiler that compiles the class library is Java, and it runs on a JVM that needs a class library... and so on.
 This is a bootstrapping problem.

-Every distribution resolves this the same way in practice: download a JDK and use it to build your JDK.
+Nearly every distribution resolves this the same way in practice: download a JDK and use it to build your JDK.
 Debian [documents the pain](https://wiki.debian.org/PortsDocs/BootstrappingOpenJDK), and the Bootstrappable project has [a whole page](https://www.bootstrappable.org/projects/java.html) on it.
 They are fun reads, I highly recommend them.
 What makes JDK special is that there is no actively maintained JDK that can be built from source without a JDK.
 The authors had to go back quite a few years to find one, and bring it back to life.

+> "Unfortunately, most of the software needed for the bootstrap has been abandoned." -- [Bootstrappable](https://www.bootstrappable.org/projects/java.html)

 Nixpkgs does the same. `openjdk-25.0.4` is built by `temurin-bin-25.0.3`: a 135 MB prebuilt-tarball.